webplatform/docs/guides/the_basics_of_html/index.md

 paragraphs, lists, headings, and tables.

-Inline elements are are contained within block elements and typically surround only small parts of the document’s content.
+Inline elements are are contained within block elements and typically surround only small parts of the document's content.
 Inline elements do not cause a new line to appear in the document; rather, they appear inside a line of text.
 Some common inline elements include